PAIGE FRASER, originally from the Bronx, NY is a dancer of color who is breaking boundaries and paving her own road.

 She finds joy in teaching and giving back.
 She has taught several workshops all over the world (Haiti, Jamaica, and Europe).
 She has choreographed winning works for elite competitions such as Youth America Grand Prix and NYCDA, and professional works which were presented at LinksHall, Atheneum Theatre, and Northwestern University Dance Department.

 Ms. Fraser is a proud advocate for those living with Scoliosis.
 In 2017 she founded The Paige Fraser Foundation, a non- profit that aims to bring awareness to dancers with/without disabilities and provide a safe space for them to reach their full potential.
 In 2017 she performed at the FOCOS 10th Anniversary Gala in honor of Mayor Bloomberg and all he has done to support those with complex spinal deformities.
 She embraces what she has overcome and continues to raise awareness through dance.
+In 2020 she spoke to the students at Purdue University.

 *RESUME AVAILABLE UPON REQUEST*